 4. Be spontaneous

 With all this artistic license you have on social media, don’t be scared to whack on a video sharing app and live stream what you’re doing.
 Maybe you’re in the studio working on your next album, or chilling backstage after a gig.
-Share that stuff.
+Heck, maybe you're sat round a campfire playing your best campfire songs.
+Share all that stuff.

 5. Work smarter